ibm-cloud-architecture/refarch-data-ai-analytics/docs/preparation/README.md

 The purpose of the Data Preparation stage is to get the data into the best format for machine learning, this includes three stages: Data Cleansing, Data Transformation, and Feature Engineering.
 Quality data is more important than using complicated algorithms so this is an incredibly important stage and should not be skipped.

+This article complements the [prepare your data for AI and data science](https://www.ibm.com/cloud/garage/practices/code/data-preparation-ai-data-science/) practice and we recommend adopting both practices.

 ## Data Cleansing

 During the Data Understanding activities, you explored your data and detected uncomplete or incorrect values.
 This stage is where you address those issues, activities include: